glassz13/semantic-escape--game/readme.md

 ## the idea

-most word games judge you on vocabulary or spelling. this one judges you on meaning. every word you type is encoded into a 384 dimensional vector by a transformer model and scored against the previous word using cosine similarity. too weak a connection and you lose a life. the model decides everything — no hardcoded word lists, no dictionary lookups.
+Most word games judge you on vocabulary or spelling. this one judges you on meaning. every word you type is encoded into a 384 dimensional vector by a transformer model and scored against the previous word using cosine similarity. too weak a connection and you lose a life. the model decides everything — no hardcoded word lists, no dictionary lookups.

 ---

 ## gameplay

-you are given a start word and a target word. bridge them — each step must connect to the last.
+You are given a start word and a target word. bridge them — each step must connect to the last.
 ```
 dog → wild → animal → predator → wolf
 ```

-five realms. increasing difficulty. optional riddles between realms for bonus lives. one mandatory riddle at the final gate. lose all lives and the void consumes you.
+Five realms. increasing difficulty. optional riddles between realms for bonus lives. one mandatory riddle at the final gate. lose all lives and the void consumes you.

 | realm | threshold | bridges |
 |-------|-----------|---------|